DRN999/PowerCreepsCMPM120/Project/README.txt

 		Enemy.js
 		play_state.js
 		game_over.js

+How to play:
+Movement: WASD
+Objective: you are the white box at the bottom and the objective is to get from the bottom end to the top end of the screen.
+The game will be over when you hit one of the enemies The game will reset when you get to the top of the screen.
+THe game will continue until you hit an enemy

 This is a very basic prototype of the game(stealth action game) that we are going to start off with.
 The graphics are beyond simple and they are only placeholders to replace later with.